Quantum illumination with asymmetrically squeezed two-mode light: Optimal QI receiver

-In this section, we analyze the performance of the Gaussian QI by using the SNR.
-First, we analyze the effect of additional squeezing operations on the each mode of the initial TMSV state.
-We consider a situation of the microwave QI \cite{Barzanjeh2015,Barzanjeh2020} since the recorded squeezing parameter of a TMSV state is smaller than that in an optical frequency.
-We set the mean photon number of the initial TMSV state as $N_{0}=1$ \cite{Sandbo} and the energy of the thermal noise as $N_{B}=3.8\times 10^{3}$ that corresponds to a thermal radiation of a few GHz frequency at the room temperature.
-Reflectivity of the target is fixed as $\kappa=0.01$, and the number of ensembles is $M=10^{7}$.
+We analyze the SNR of the Gaussian QI under additional squeezing operations on the each mode of the initial TMSV state.
+Since we are interested in microwave regime to detect a long distance target, initially we set the mean photon number of the initial TMSV state as $N_{0}=1$ \cite{Sandbo,Barzanjeh2020} and the energy of the thermal noise as $N_{B}=3.8\times 10^{3}$ which corresponds to a thermal radiation of a few GHz frequency at the room temperature.
+The target reflection is fixed as $\kappa=0.01$, and the number of ensembles is $M=10^{7}$.

-Fig.~\ref{FigIdler}(a) shows the case that the idler mode energy $N_{I}=N_{0}+2N_{0}N_{2}+N_{2}$ is amplified from $N_{0}$ by performing the additional squeezing operation $N_{2}$.
-The red dashed line denotes the SNR when there is no additional squeezing on the signal mode($N_{S}=N_{0}=1$), and the black line does the SNR with the squeezed signal mode from $N_{0}=1$ to $N_{S}=2$.
-Both plots are not changed with varying $N_{I}$, and thus we can conclude that the SNR is not affected by the additional squeezing operation on the idler mode.

-The reason that the additional squeezing on the idler mode does not affect SNR of QI is follows.
-Here, as already described, we analyze the performance of QI by using the quantum Chernoff bound, and the quantum Chernoff bound includes the assumption of the optimal measurement.
-The idler mode is ideally retained and jointly measured with the return mode, and thus, it is possible to perform any additional single-mode operation on the idler mode before the measurement.
-This means that if the additional squeezing operation on the idler mode can improve the performance of QI, it is already considered in the calculation of the quantum Chernoff bound in the conventional Gaussian QI.
-Therefore, an additional squeezing on the idler mode does not affect SNR based on the quantum Chernoff bound.
+Fig.~\ref{FigIdler}(a) shows the SNRs in the case that the idler mode energy $N_{I}=N_{0}+2N_{0}N_{2}+N_{2}$ is amplified from $N_{0}$.
+The red dashed line denotes the SNR when there is no additional squeezing on the signal mode($N_{S}=N_{0}=1$), and the black line does the SNR with the additionally squeezed signal mode $N_{S}=2$.
+Both plots are not changed by varying $N_{I}$ implying the SNR is not affected by the additional squeezing operation on the idler mode.
+Since we analyze the performance of QI by using the QCB that assumes the optimal measurement, any additional single-mode operation on the idler mode before the measurement is included in the optimal receiver.
+Therefore, an additional squeezing on the idler mode does not affect the SNR based on the QCB.